For urgent consular assistance call

 The rate of HIV/AIDS (World Health Organization) infection is high.
 Take precautions if you engage in activities that may expose you to the virus.

-Yellow fever (Department of Health) is widespread in Côte d'Ivoire.
+Yellow fever is widespread in Côte d'Ivoire.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel.
+You'll be required to provide proof of vaccination upon arrival in Côte d’Ivoire.

 To protect yourself from diseases spread by insects: